-The Queen is Commander in Chief of the naval and military forces but this role is usually vested in the Governor-General as her representative.
+The Sovereign is Commander in Chief of the naval and military forces but this role is usually vested in the Governor-General as his representative.
 In practice the Governor-General acts on the advice of government Ministers but there is an important ceremonial aspect which the Governor-General alone performs and which enhances the loyalty of the forces to the Crown and thus to the people.
-When the Sovereign is present she may ‘present new Colours’ herself to a particular regiment and in this photograph we see her chatting to cadets at the Royal Military College, Duntroon after having presented such Colours. [‘Colours’ are uniquely embroidered and brocaded flags which represent the Regiment’s honour, loyalty to the Crown and to duty.
+When the Sovereign is present he may ‘present new Colours’ himself to a particular regiment and in this photograph we see the late Queen chatting to cadets at the Royal Military College, Duntroon after having presented such Colours. [‘Colours’ are uniquely embroidered and brocaded flags which represent the Regiment’s honour, loyalty to the Crown and to duty.
 Originally they would have flown in battle.
 When new Colours are presented the old one is usually displayed in the Regimental HQ.]

 Together, the Crown and Constitution protects each of us.